Recreational Fishing Data Glossary

 Estimates are available for an entire sub-region or for states within a sub-region.
 For example, selecting “North Atlantic” will produce estimates summed across the five states within that sub-region.
 Selecting “North Atlantic by State” will produce the sub-region’s estimates on a state-by-state basis.

 The Large Pelagics Survey is conducted on the Atlantic coast from Virginia through Maine.
 To complement NOAA Fisheries’ Highly Migratory Species management, these states are divided into two regions: Northern, which stretches from Maine through northern New Jersey, and Southern, which stretches from southern New Jersey to Virginia.
 (New Jersey is divided along the border of Atlantic and Ocean counties.)
-Due to the limited scale of recreational fishing for large pelagic fish, several states are further combined into two-state groups.
-These include Maryland and Delaware, Connecticut and Rhode Island, and New Hampshire and Maine.
+Due to the limited scale of recreational fishing for large pelagic fish, several states are further combined into two-state groups: Maryland and Delaware, Connecticut and Rhode Island, and New Hampshire and Maine.

 HMS Catch Card programs operate in Maryland and North Carolina.